asen/smg/docs/index.md

 and use the first child timestamp which doesn't have that property.
 In addition pre\_fetch can have a **child\_conc** property (default 1 if not specified) which determines how many threads can execute this pre-fetch child pre-fetches (but not object commands which are always parallelized).
-Pre fetch also supports **notify-fail** - to override alert recipients for failure (check [monitoring config](#monitoring) for details).
+One can also specify a **delay** expressed as a floating point value in seconds.
+This will cause the command (and it children) to be executed with a delay according to the specified number of seconds.
+If a negative delay is specified the command will be run with a random delay between 0 and (interval - abs(delay)) seconds.
+Pre fetch also supports **notify-fail** - to override alert recipients for failure and also **notify-disable**, **notify-backoff** etc. (check [monitoring config](#monitoring) for details).
 Here are two example pre_fetch definitions, one referencing the other as a parent:

 <blockquote>
 <pre>